The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Introduction

-This paper is organized as follows: In Sec.\ \ref{xx} we briefly review the $\textrm{U}_\textrm{Y}$(1) and $\textrm{SU}_\textrm{L}(2)$ anomalous effects, and also present the conservation laws in the symmetric phase.
-In Sec.\ \ref{x2} we consider the perturbative chirality-flip processes, the fast sphaleron processes, and the relevant constraints to obtain the relations between the chemical potentials of the particles in the symmetric phase of the early Universe.
-In Sec.\ \ref{x1} we present the Anomalous Magnetohydrodynamic (AMHD) equations by taking the CVE and the CME into account.
-Moreover, we derive the required evolution equations for the fermionic asymmetries and their contributions to the chiral vortical and chiral magnetic coefficients.
+This paper is organized as follows: In Sec.\ \ref{x2} we consider the perturbative chirality-flip processes, the fast sphaleron processes, and the relevant constraints along with the conservation laws to obtain the relations between the chemical potentials of the particles in the symmetric phase of the early Universe.
+In Sec.\ \ref{x1} we present the evolution equations for the fermionic asymmetries and the hypermagnetic field.
 In Sec.\ \ref{x3} we numerically solve the set of coupled differential equations obtained in Sec.\ \ref{x1} for the hypermagnetic field and the fermionic asymmetries all starting from zero initial values.
 In Sec.\ \ref{x4} we discuss our results.
+In Appendix.\ \ref{xx} we present the anomaly equations for the matter currents, including $\textrm{U}_\textrm{Y}$(1), $\textrm{SU}_\textrm{L}(2)$ and $\textrm{SU}(3)$ anomalies, as well as the conserved $\textrm{U}_\textrm{Y}$(1) hypercharge current.
+In Appendix.\ \ref{x1b} we present the Anomalous Magnetohydrodynamic (AMHD) equations, taking the CVE and the CME into account, by considering the monochromatic Chern-Simons configuration for the velocity and hypermagnetic fields.
+In Appendix.\ \ref{app-c} we extend the AMHD equations obtained in Appendix.\ \ref{x1b} by considering continuous spectra for the hypermagnetic and velocity fields.
 In the following we use the natural units, in which $\hbar=c=1$, and also the Friedmann-Robertson-Walker (FRW) metric $ds^{2}=dt^{2}-R^{2}(t)\delta_{ij}dx^{i}dx^{j}$, where $t$ is the physical time, and $x^{i}$s are the comoving coordinates.